Privacy Policy

 Vendors, Consultants, and Other Third-Party Service Providers.
 We may share your data with third-party vendors, service providers, contractors, or agents (‘third parties‘) who perform services for us or on our behalf and require access to such information to do that work.
 We have contracts in place with our third parties, which are designed to help safeguard your personal information.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will also not share your personal information with any organisation apart from us.
 They also commit to protect the data they hold on our behalf and to retain it for the period we instruct.
 The categories of third parties we may share personal information with are as follows:

-- Healthcare Organisations.
-If you have been referred to the mobile application by your organisation (and have signed up using an invite code), we will shareidentifiable personalisedas explicitly stated in your invitation and included in your onboarding consent experience.
+• Healthcare Organisations.
+If you have been referred to the mobile application by your organisation (and have signed up using an invite code), we will shareidentifiable personaldataas explicitly stated in your invitation and included in your onboarding consent experience.

-- Sales & Marketing Tools: We may use Email Marketing Service Providers such as Mailchimp to manage and send emails to You.
-Mailchimp privacy policy can be viewed at: https://mailchimp.com/legal/privacy/
+• Sales & Marketing Tools: We may use email marketing service providers such as SendGrid to manage email communication and to send emails to You.
+SendGrid’s privacy policy can be viewed at: https://www.twilio.com/en-us/legal/privacy.

 We also may need to share your personal information in the following situations: